Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 course.
 Today I wanted to remind you of several important points about the CMPSC 102 course and then ask you to complete a survey about your use of a laptop for the course --- but only if you have not already done so.
-Finally, I am going to share some updates about the first week of the Fall 2020 semester.
+Finally, I am going to share some updates about the first week of the Fall 2020 semester and then furnish a high-level overview of our course's structure.

 ## Laptop Survey